penseadvance/full-stack-test/README.md

 ### Javascript
 * To use vanilla Javascript (ES5, ES6/2015+) on most if not all of your code.
 * To write your own validation logic.
 You can't use libraries to help you with this task.
+* To use an UI library or framework (like React, Vue, etc.) if you feel that it makes sense to.
+Remember that using any of these libraries and providing SSR **will yield you extra points**.
 * To have few dependencies on both front and back-end.
-Having no dependencies at all **will yield you extra points**.
+Apart from framework dependencies like React, Vue, etc., **the less dependencies you use, the more extra points you will get**.
 * To put the browsers' native APIs to good use.
 Remember: Parcel [will transpile your ES6+ code automatically](https://en.parceljs.org/javascript.html#default-babel-transforms) using Babel by default.
-* To use an UI library or framework (like React, Vue, etc) if you feel that it makes sense to.
-Remember that using any of these libraries and providing SSR **will yield you extra points**.

 ### Layout/Design
 * To make a responsive layout based on the original design.
 We provided a desktop-first